-These gas temperature and density profiles further support the environmental heating scenario described in Section 4.1 as the cause of them being significant outliers in the L_X-T{sl} scaling relation.
-We argue that similar outliers seen in observed ETG X-ray scaling relations are also backsplash objects that might have recently had their gas heated up environmentally.
-This finding can also potentially facilitate systematic searches of backsplash objects around the outskirts of large galaxy clusters using next generation X-ray telescopes (e.g., eROSITA Merloni et al. 2012, Athena+ Nandra et al. 2013, Lynx Gaskin et al. 2019 etc.) by looking for outliers in the L_X-T{sl} scaling relation.
+This finding can also potentially facilitate systematic searches of backsplash objects around the outskirts of large galaxy clusters using next-generation X-ray telescopes (e.g. eROSITA Merloni et al. 2012, Athena + Nandra et al. 2013, Lynx Gaskin et al. 2019 etc.) by looking for outliers in the $L_X-T{sl}$ scaling relation.
 The three outlier ETGs we investigated all fell into massive clusters at $z \sim 0.35$ and became backsplash galaxies at z = 0.
-This coincides well with the 2× dynamical timescale for dark matter halos at z = 0 which is 3.89 Gyrs (z = 0.37).
-Therefore, we expect these environmentally heated ETGs to stand out as outliers on the $L{\rm X}$ - $T{\rm sl}$ relation for approximately two dynamical timescales at their respective redshifts.
-Future work combining redshift-dependent halo merger rates with subhalo pericenter distance distributions could yield quantitative forecasts for the detection rate of backsplash ETGs in upcoming X-ray surveys.
+This coincides well with the 2 × dynamical time-scale for dark matter haloes at z = 0 which is 3.89 Gyr (z = 0.37).
+Therefore, we expect these environmentally heated ETGs to stand out as outliers on the $L{X}$ - $T{\rm sl}$ relation for approximately two dynamical time-scales at their respective redshifts.
+Future work combining redshift-dependent halo merger rates with subhalo pericentre distance distributions could yield quantitative forecasts for the detection rate of backsplash ETGs in upcoming X-ray surveys.